Thomson Cruises fleet

-Thomson Holidays operates its cruise line- Thomson Cruises, which provides cruises around Europe that are low-priced, with ships from Holland America Line and Louis Cruise Lines.
+Thomson Cruises is a Thomson-operated British cruise line, that offers low-price voyages around Europe with ships from Holland America Line and Louis Cruise Lines.

-- Two Greek ocean liners were chartered by Thomson in 1973, but the company failed to capture audience, like other cruise lines of the 70s.
-Operations restarted in 1995 after Thomson Cruises chartered Sapphire- a small ship from Louis Cruise Lines.
+Two Greek ocean liners were chartered by Thomson in 1973, but the company failed to capture audience, like other cruise lines of the 70s.
+Operations restarted in 1995 after Thomson Cruises chartered the tiny Sapphire ship from Louis Cruise Lines.
 Soon the company chartered other ships, among which Island Breeze owned by Premier Cruises, Topaz and Emerald.

 - In the 1990s Thomson Cruises began working as budget cruise operator and improved its product becoming more successful in cruise industry by improving amenities, ships and service and introducing a wider range of itineraries.

 - Royal Caribbean sold its stake in Island Cruises to TUI Travel (Thomson Cruises’ parent company) in 2008.
 In 2009 Island Star left the fleet and joined the Spanish brand of Royal Caribbean - Pullmantur.

 - Island Escape joined Thomson fleet in 2009 and continued to offer informal cruises to the U.K. market.
 The latest addition to the fleet is Thomson Dream.
 The vessel joined in spring 2010 from Costa Cruises.